panoply/panoply/README.md

 <h4><i>Approaches and interests</i></h4>
 <p>
 <i>I build various types of applications, modules and developer tooling.
 Creating parsers/lexers, websites, webshops, ERPs, APIs, basic node utilities, text editor extensions/plugins and more.
-You can typically reach me on <a href="https://twitter.com/niksavvidis">Twitter</a> ranting about pugilism (boxing).</i>
+You can typically reach me on <a href="https://twitter.com/niksavvidis">X</a> ranting about pugilism (boxing) and code.</i>
 </p>

 <h4><i>Point of focus</i></h4>